taekyu-kim/RealEstateDB/README.md

 > Requirements

-You need ERWin, MySQL and any kinds of C++ compiler to run this program successfully.
+You need ERWin, MySQL and any kinds of C compiler to run this program successfully.
 After that, connect the ODBC application with MySQL.

 > Configuration

-~> Project 1 folder with LogicalSchema.erwin, E-R Diagram, Document.pdf
+~> Project 1 folder with LogicalSchema.erwin, Document.pdf

-~> Project 2 folder with PhysicalSchema.erwin, E-R Diagram, Document.pdf, ApplicationProgram programs
+~> Project 2 folder with PhysicalSchema.erwin, Document.pdf, ApplicationProgram programs